-I’m an anthropologist working in early-career researcher (postdoc) development at the University of Graz.
+I’m an anthropologist working in postdoctoral researcher development at the University of Graz.
 I have professional experience in diversity and gender equality promotion, developing and facilitating (peer) mentoring programmes, and involving various stakeholders for creating change in organizations.
 I have expertise in intersectional gender research and education.
 In the past I’ve worked for equality offices at German and Austrian universities as well as at Verein für Männer- und Geschlechterthemen Steiermark, where I worked in EU-projects, mainly in gender-reflective violence prevention.
 I have a Ph.D.
 (2014) and M.A. in Cultural Anthropology (2009), both from Graz University.
 I also studied at the University of Otago (Dept. of Anthropology, Gender and Sociology), New Zealand.

 Andrea Ploder/Johanna Stadlbauer (2016): Strong Reflexivity and Its Critics: Responses to Autoethnography in the German-speaking Cultural and Social Sciences, In: Qualitative Inquiry 2016, Vol. 22(9) 753–765.